Skip to main content

 Ramsey County, MinnesotaEutrophic

 Pleasant Lake earns a C — middle-of-the-pack water quality, with one or two parameters dragging the average down from a stronger grade.
-The three sub-grades — clarity, phosphorus, and chlorophyll-a — track close together, so no single parameter is dragging the average.
+The two scored sub-grades — clarity and phosphorus — track close together, so neither one is dragging the average down.

 At a TSI of 56, Pleasant Lake reads as eutrophic — nutrient-rich enough that summer algal growth and reduced clarity are expected, not unusual.
 The lake's 58 ft maximum depth is in the upper tier for Minnesota — deep enough for cold-water fish to find refuge in summer.
 At 607 acres, Pleasant Lake fits the Minnesota median for monitored lakes, with 6.0 miles of shoreline.
 Pleasant Lake ranks 23 of 49 in Ramsey County — solidly in the upper half of the local distribution.